2010 Rwandan presidential election: Candidates

 The election campaign began publicly in January 2010 when Victoire Ingabire, a Hutu who had been living abroad for some years, returned to Rwanda and announced her candidacy.
 Ingabire caused some controversy following her arrival with comments relating to the genocide.
 The government accused her of breaking the country's strict laws regarding genocide denial, resulting in her arrest in April 2010.
 She was released on bail, but was prohibited from running in the elections.
 She was later sentenced to 15 years in prison.

 In May, Kagame was officially endorsed as the RPF's candidate at the party's national congress.
 Kagame then became the first candidate to be accepted when he presented his electoral papers in July.
-The next candidate to register was Vice-President of the Chamber of Deputies and former Minister of Health Jean Damascene Ntawukuriryayo, who won the nomination for the Social Democratic Party on 22 May.
+The next candidate to register was Vice-President of the Chamber of Deputies and former Minister of Health Jean-Damascène Ntawukuriryayo, who won the nomination for the Social Democratic Party on 22 May.
 In June, the Liberal Party named its candidate, with Vice-President of the Senate and former Minister of Commerce Prosper Higiro defeating Stephanie Mukantagara for the nomination after the latter pulled out of the race at the last minute.
 The final candidate to successfully register was Senator Alvera Mukabaramba of the Party for Progress and Concord.

 Two of three other contenders failed to get official documents approved and were not accepted into the race, whilst the other party was said to have effectively disintegrated, leaving no real opposition to Kagame.
 The three candidates running against Kagame had supported him in the 2003 election and were described by other parties as the RPF's "political satellites" – token opposition used to maintain a façade of pluralism.